netarch/neo/README.md

 ## Getting Started

-The following dependencies are needed for the build process of Plankton-neo.
+The following dependencies are needed for building Plankton-neo.

 - autoconf
 - make